m5ghanba/skema/README.md

 ## 🚀 Installation

-Before you can set up SkeMa, you'll need **Python** (version 3.8 or higher) and **Git** installed on your computer.
+Before you can set up SKeMa, you'll need **Python** (version 3.8 or higher) and **Git** installed on your computer.
 These are free tools—no accounts or sign-ups are required to install them or to clone the repository from GitHub later.
 We'll install them using your terminal (command line) where possible for simplicity.
 If you're on Windows, ensure you're using **PowerShell** or **Command Prompt** as Administrator (right-click and select "Run as administrator") for some steps.

 ### Step 1: Install Prerequisites (Python and Git)